harrydcole2/blackjack-game/README.md

 # cs260-startup
 Personal project for CS260

-Hello this is an edit from my local machine
+This is the most important line of code because it's from the local machine!

 And this is an edit from GitHub